Weapons-grade nuclear material

+A weapons-grade ring of electrorefined plutonium, typical of the rings refined at Los Alamos and sent to Rocky Flats for fabrication.
+The ring has a purity of 99.96%, weighs 5.3 kg, and is approx 11 cm in diameter.
+It is enough plutonium for one bomb core.
+The ring shape helps with criticality safety (less concentrated material).

 Weapons-grade nuclear material is any fissionable nuclear material that is pure enough to make a nuclear weapon and has properties that make it particularly suitable for nuclear weapons use.
 Plutonium and uranium in grades normally used in nuclear weapons are the most common examples.
 (These nuclear materials have other categorizations based on their purity.)

 Only fissile isotopes of certain elements have the potential for use in nuclear weapons.
 For such use, the concentration of fissile isotopes uranium-235 and plutonium-239 in the element used must be sufficiently high.
 Uranium from natural sources is enriched by isotope separation, and plutonium is produced in a suitable nuclear reactor.

 Experiments have been conducted with uranium-233 (the fissile material at the heart of the thorium fuel cycle).
 Neptunium-237 and some isotopes of americium might be usable, but it is not clear that this has ever been implemented.
 The latter substances are part of the minor actinides in spent nuclear fuel.